-Most compilers and assemblers allow many command line options so using a MAKE utility or batch file is recommended if you use this method.
+Most compilers and assemblers allow many command line options so using a MAKE utility or at least a batch file is recommended if you use this method.

-The AxIDE utility software provided with this board contains a simple interface to the free assembler.
-Use it by selecting "Build" from the menu.
-This will prompt you for the file to be assembled.
+The utility software provided with this board contains a simple interface to the free assembler which may be faster.
+Use it by selecting "Assembler" from the menu.
+This will prompt you for a file name, which you should choose from the directory menu or type it in.
+Remember that this should be the COMPLETE PATH of the file, for example: c:\axide\examples\hello.asm.